locoframework/loco-js/README.md

 The second argument is optional and should be an object with *receiver* property.
 It specifies which method will be called when notification / signal related to connected object / objects is received.

-If you pass a class name (or names) as connected object then you will receive all notifications / signals related to all instances of this class.
+If you pass a class name (or names) as connected object then you will receive notifications / signals related to all instances of this class.

 Check *Examples* section for real-life usage.

 ## Controllers

 `App.Controllers.Base` base class is pretty straightforward.
 Just look at the source code for more details about implemented methods.
-Among more important things are:
+More important things are:

 * `params` property - an object with URL params
 * `setScope` / `setResource` method - sets default scope for all models (which URL is used for fetching resources)